sa4s-serc/locoml/README.md

 ## Backend

 1. Navigate to `/backend/`.
+2. Add the URI to a MongoDB database (ensure that you name the cluster "Bhashini", and it has "Inference\_Pipelines", "Input\_Languages" and "Model\_Zoo" collections in it) in `.env`.
 2. Create a file named `.env.credentials`, and fill it with data of the following format:
 ```dotenv
 # AWS credentials